Koushith/Bike-Rental-System/README.md

 Represents a customer with properties such as customerId, customerName, contactNumber, and any other relevant details.

-##### Properties
-fullName: A required string property that represents the full name of the customer.
+- **fullName**: A required string property that represents the full name of the customer.
-email: A required string property that represents the email address of the customer.
+- **email**: A required string property that represents the email address of the customer.
 The unique option is set to true to ensure that no two documents have the same email address.
-password: A required string property that represents the password of the customer.
+- **password**: A required string property that represents the password of the customer.

-##### Indexes
 The customerSchema defines an index on the email property with the unique option set to true.
 This ensures that there are no two documents with the same email address.